Liquidations: DeFi on a Knife-edge: Methodology

 \subsection{States on a PLF}

 In this section, we provide a formal definition of the state of a PLF.
-We note $\mathfrak{P}_t$ to be the global state of a PLF at time $t$.
+We denote $\mathfrak{P}_t$ as the global state of a PLF at time $t$.
 For brevity, in the following definitions, we assume that all the values are at a given time $t$.
 We define the global state for the PLF as

-where $\mathcal{M}$ is the set of states of individual markets, $\Gamma$ is the price the Oracle used, $\mathcal{P}$ is the set of states of individual participants and $\Lambda$ is the close factor of the protocol, which specifies the upper bound on the amount of collateral a liquidator may purchase.
+where $\mathcal{M}$ is the set of states of individual markets, $\Gamma$ is the price the Oracle used, $\mathcal{P}$ is the set of states of individual participants and $\Lambda \in (0, 1)$ is the close factor of the protocol, which specifies the upper bound on the amount of collateral a liquidator may purchase.

 We define the state of an individual market $m \in \mathcal{M}$ as